Hint mode is switched on Switch off

 In grey market trading, where the trade itself is binding but unsettled until the official trading period, there is a risk of unscrupulous parties reneging on their trades.
 This risk deters certain institutional investors, including pension funds and mutual funds, from participating in grey market trading.

 The grey market for goods thrives when there is a significant price disparity for popular products across different countries.
-Many nations witness a robust grey market for sought-after consumer devices and electronics, facilitated by the convenience of online purchasing and international shipping.
-Luxury cars, high-end apparel, handbags, shoes, cigarettes, pharmaceuticals, and cosmetics are among the commonly traded goods in the grey market.
-Unauthorized dealers often import these items in bulk and, despite marking up the prices, manage to sell them at a considerably lower cost than the local market.
+Unauthorized dealers often import relevant items in bulk and, despite marking up the prices, manage to sell them at a considerably lower cost than the local market.

 Types Of Grey Markets